MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netrequestquerydatacomplete.md

 |STATUS_UNSUCCESSFUL|The driver encountered an error while processing the request.|

 *BytesWritten* [in]
-The number of bytes that the client driver wrote to the buffer.
+The number of bytes that the client driver wrote to the request buffer.

 Remarks
 -----